 Another advantage that Resolve has for beginners is the sheer amount of reading material, video tutorials, and forums available for beginners to have their questions answered

-Professionals across the world use Final Cut Pro X due to its compatibility with the Apple ecosystem, budget-friendly pricing, and powerful capabilities.
+Professionals across the world use Final Cut Pro and Final Cut Pro plugins due to their compatibility with the Apple ecosystem, budget-friendly pricing, and powerful capabilities.
 For many, this editing platform provides all the tools they need to produce professional-quality results.

 Additionally, many users remain loyal to the programs they started with, as there’s often little point in learning a new platform if your needs are already met.